OpenEvalProject/evals/manuscripts/elife-33321/v2/manuscript.md

 Electrophysiological data were collected during fMRI data acquisition, as well as at least 30 s before and after.
 In addition, to rule out the possibility that the scanner pulse and B0 magnetic field could distort the frequency content of the EGG, a second EGG acquisition with an 8 min duration was performed after the acquisition of the MRI scans, with the participant positioned outside the tunnel of the scanner.
 Paired sample t-test was then performed to compare the peak frequencies obtained for each participant inside the scanner with those obtained outside the scanner for the same channels.
 This control analysis was run on 29 participants due to corrupted data in the EGG recordings outside the scanner tunnel in one participant.

-## MRI preprocessing
+#### MRI preprocessing

 Brain imaging data were preprocessed using Matlab (Matlab 2013b, MathWorks, Inc., United States) and the Statistical Parametric Mapping toolbox (SPM 8, Wellcome Department of Imaging Neuroscience, University College London, U.K.).
 Images of each individual participant were corrected for slice timing and motion with six movement parameters (three rotations and three translations).
 Two participants who moved more than 3 mm during the functional scan were excluded from the study.
 Each participant’s structural image was normalized to Montreal Neurological Institute (MNI) space of 152 participants’ average T1 template provided by SPM with affine registration followed by nonlinear transformation (Ashburner and Friston, 1999; Friston et al., 1995).
 The normalization parameters determined for the structural volume were then applied to the corresponding functional images.
 The functional volumes were spatially smoothed with a 3 mm3 full-width half-maximum (FWHM) Gaussian kernel.
 The time series of voxels inside the brain, as determined using an SPM a priori mask, were subjected to the following preprocessing steps using the FieldTrip toolbox (Oostenveld et al., 2011) (Donders Institute for Brain, Cognition and Behaviour, Radboud University Nijmegen, the Netherlands.
 See http://www.ru.nl/neuroimaging/fieldtrip, release 01/09/2014).
 Linear and quadratic trends from each voxel’s time series were removed by fitting and regressing basis functions, and we bandpass filtered the BOLD time series between 0.01 and 0.1 Hz using a fourth order Butterworth infinite impulse response filter.
 A correction for cerebrospinal fluid motion was obtained by regressing out the time series of a 9 mm diameter sphere located in the fourth ventricle (MNI coordinates of the center of the sphere [0 –46 −32]).

-## EGG preprocessing
+#### EGG preprocessing

 Data analysis was performed using the FieldTrip toolbox.
 Data were low-pass filtered below 5 Hz to avoid aliasing and downsampled from 5000 Hz to 10 Hz.
 To identify the EGG peak frequency (0.033–0.066 Hz) for each participant, we computed the spectral density estimate at each EGG channel over the 900 s of an EGG signal acquired during the fMRI scan using Welch’s method on 200 s time windows with 150 s overlap.
 Spectral peak identification was based on the following criteria: peaking power larger than 15μV2 and sharpness of the peak.
 Two participants were excluded from further analysis at this stage because their spectral peak was not well defined, with a power smaller than 15μV2.
 In 20 participants, peaking power was the largest at the EGG electrode with the best defined spectral peak.
 In 10 participants, we used the second most powerful channel because the spectral peak was sharper.
 Data from the selected EGG channel were then bandpass filtered to isolate the signal related to gastric basal rhythm (linear phase finite impulse response filter, FIR, designed with Matlab function FIR2, centered at EGG peaking frequency, filter width ±0.015 Hz, filter order of 5).
 Data were filtered in the forward and backward directions to avoid phase distortions and downsampled to the sampling rate of the BOLD acquisition (0.5 Hz).
 Filtered data included 30 s before and after the beginning and end of MRI data acquisition to minimize ringing effects.

 MR gradient artifacts affect the electrophysiological signal down to approximately 10 Hz, which is far above EGG frequency (~0.05 Hz).
 Thus, no specific artifact gradient procedure was necessary.
 We further checked that EGG frequency inside and outside the scanner did not differ (see Results).

-## Data analysis
+### Data analysis

-## Quantification of gastric-BOLD phase synchrony
+#### Quantification of gastric-BOLD phase synchrony

 The BOLD signals of all brain voxels were bandpass filtered with the same filter parameters as the ones used for the EGG preprocessing.
 The first and last 15 volumes (30 s) were discarded from both the BOLD and EGG time series.
 The updated duration of the fMRI and EGG signals in which the rest of the analysis was performed was 840 s.
 The Hilbert transform was applied to the BOLD and EGG time series to derive the instantaneous phases of the signals.
-The PLV (Lachaux et al., 1999) was computed as the absolute value of the time average difference in the angle between the phases of the EGG and each voxel across time (Equation 1).(1)PLVx,y=|1T∑t=1Tei(∅x(t)−∅y(t))|where T is the number of time samples, and x and y are the two time series.
+The PLV (Lachaux et al., 1999) was computed as the absolute value of the time average difference in the angle between the phases of the EGG and each voxel across time (Equation 1).

+$$
+PLV_{x,y}=|\frac{1}{T}\sumt=1Te^{i(∅x(t)−∅y(t))}|
+$$

+where T is the number of time samples, and x and y are the two time series.
 The PLV measures phase synchrony irrespective of temporal delays and amplitude fluctuations and is bounded between 0 (no synchrony) and 1 (perfect synchrony).
 Two pure sinewaves at the same frequency will thus always have a PLV of 1.
 However, the stomach is not perfectly regular, and the EGG is not a perfect sinewave.
 The phase-locking procedure identifies BOLD regions that go faster when the stomach goes faster, and slower when the stomach goes slower.
 The bandpass filter we use is large enough to retrieve all those fluctuations.
 The PLV was first assessed over the whole duration of the recording.
 In a second step, we computed the time-varying PLV in a 60 s time window shifted by 10 s.

-## Statistical procedure for determining regions showing significant gastric-BOLD coupling at the group level
+#### Statistical procedure for determining regions showing significant gastric-BOLD coupling at the group level

 We employed a two-step statistical procedure adapted from a previous work (Richter et al., 2017).
 We estimated chance-level gastric-BOLD coupling at each voxel and in each participant.
 We then used group-level statistics to determine regions in which gastric-BOLD coupling was greater than chance.